Jeff McBride

 Jeff McBride (born September 11, 1959), also known as "Magnus", is an American magician and magic instructor.
 He is known for his sleight of hand skills and specializes in the manipulation of playing cards, coins, and other small objects.
 His stage performances blend elements of kabuki, a Japanese theater form, with traditional conjuring.
 He has been recognized by the Academy of Magical Arts, the Society of American Magicians, and the International Federation of Magic Societies.
-He has also has set several Guinness World Records.
+He has also set several Guinness World Records.

-In 1991, he established the McBride Magic & Mystery School to teach the art of stage magic.
+In 1991, he established the McBride Magic & Mystery School.

 Magician

 McBride is based in Las Vegas, Nevada.
 He established the McBride Magic & Mystery School to teach the art of stage magic.
 McBride's Magic & Mystery School is world-renowned and is recognized as the foremost magical teaching institution available today.
 Eugene Burger was the Dean of the School until his death in 2017.
 Guest faculty have included Teller, Lance Burton, Johnny Thompson and other magicians from all over the world.
 McBride was a star performer for years in Caesars Palace's Magical Empire.
 He created and performed at the World Magic Festival at Brushwood Folklore Center in Sherman, New York in 1993 and 1994.
 He performs worldwide, and has produced several instructional books and videos on the subjects of coin and card manipulation, and has presented lectures on magic and theater for such groups as the Smithsonian Institution, the Society of American Magicians, and the International Brotherhood of Magicians.
 In 1994, he appeared on the cover of The Linking Ring magazine.